Francisco and Jacinta Marto: Beatification and canonization

 The cause for the siblings' canonization began in 1946.
 Exhumed in 1935, Jacinta's face was found to be incorrupt; Francisco's had decomposed.
 By 1951, when she was again exhumed for her reburial in the Basilica, Jacinta had begun to decompose also.

 In 1937 Pope Pius XI decided that causes for minors should not be accepted as they could not fully understand heroic virtue or practice it repeatedly, both of which are essential for canonization.
-For the next four decades, no sainthood processes for children were pursued.
-In 1979 the bishop of Leiria-Fátima asked all the world's bishops to write to the Pope, petitioning him to make an exception for Francisco, who had died at age 10, and Jacinta, who had died at age 9.
+In 1979, the bishop of Leiria-Fátima asked all the world's bishops to write to the Pope, petitioning him to make an exception for Francisco, who had died at age 10, and Jacinta, who had died at age 9.
 More than 300 bishops sent letters to the Pope, writing that "the children were known, admired and attracted people to the way of sanctity.
 Favors were received through their intercession."
 The bishops also said that the children's canonization was a pastoral necessity for the children and teenagers of the day.

 In 1979, the Congregation for the Causes of Saints convened a general assembly.
 Cardinals, bishops, theologians and other experts debated whether it was possible for children to display heroic virtue.
 Eventually, they decided that, like the very few children who have a genius for music or mathematics, "in some supernatural way, some children could be spiritual prodigies."
 They were declared venerable by Pope John Paul II in 1989.

 On 13 May 2000, they were declared "blessed" in a decree from the Congregation for the Causes of Saints.
-Jacinta is the youngest non-martyred child ever to be beatified.

 When Pope John Paul II arrived in Fátima for the first time, in 1982, he said that he had come "because, on this exact date last year in St. Peter's Square, in Rome, there was an attempt on the life of your Pope, which mysteriously coincided with the anniversary of the first vision at Fátima, that of 13 May 1917.
 The coincidence of these dates was so great that it seemed to be a special invitation for me to come here."

 Another miracle was found to have been attributed to their intercession and the process that investigated the presumed miracle was validated on 8 February 2013.
 On 23 March 2017, it was announced that Pope Francis would canonize them while visiting Portugal on 12 and 13 May.
 The pope solemnly canonized the children on 13 May 2017 during the centennial of the first apparition.

-They are the Catholic Church's youngest saints who did not die as martyrs, with Jacinta the youngest.
+They are the Catholic Church's youngest saints who did not die as martyrs, with Jacinta being the youngest.